The Wellness Center

 Our friendly team at the Wellness Center believes quality care, education and outreach build healthy communities.
 We’re all about promoting individual wellness and independence and believe that each student has different social, emotional, spiritual, intellectual and physical necessities.
-By integrating various aspects of well-being and holistic care, we help keep our student’s health and wellness in good shape.
+We integrate various aspects of well-being and holistic care as well as provide information and tools that will help guide students to lifelong health practices.

-While our team is not a replacement for a student’s primary care provider (PCP), we can work directly with PCPs and specialists in order to provide the best care possible while at college.
+While our team is not a replacement for a student’s primary care provider (PCP), we can work directly with PCPs and specialists in order to provide the best care possible for chronic health conditions while at college.

-The Wellness Center is open Monday-Friday from 8:30 AM-4:30 PM
+The Wellness Center is open Monday-Friday from 8:30 a.m. to 4:30 p.m.

-Union Street in Henniker
+32 Union Street

-For after-hours emergencies, please call Campus Safety at 603-428-2323 or 911.
+For after-hours emergencies, please call Campus Safety at 603.428.2323 or 911.

 - Emergency care is available at Concord Hospital

 - Urgent Care is also available in Concord at Horseshoe Pond and Convenient MD http://convenientmd.com/locations/concord-nh-urgent-care-03301/

-- Riverbend Emergency Mental Health Services: 603-226-0817
+- Riverbend Emergency Mental Health Services: 603.226.0817

 Prescriptions can be filled at the local pharmacy, conveniently located in Henniker.

-Henniker Pharmacy: 603-428-3456
+Henniker Pharmacy: 603.428.3456

-The school bookstore carries over the counter (OTC) products including pain relievers (Tylenol, Motrin, Aleve, Excedrin), allergy medications (Zyrtec and Claritin), and cough and cold medications (Dayquil, Nyquil, Alka Seltzer, and cough drops).
+The school Bookstore carries over the counter (OTC) products including pain relievers (Tylenol, Motrin, Aleve, Excedrin), allergy medications (Zyrtec and Claritin), and cough and cold medications (Dayquil, Nyquil, Alka Seltzer, and cough drops).
 Pepto-Bismol and Airborne are also available.